 Hollywood actor Kirk Douglas is celebrating his 100th birthday today.

-The Danielovitch family also had six daughters and lived in poverty, with father Herschel working as a ragman.
+The Danielovitch family also had six daughters and lived in poverty with Herschel working as a ragman.

-After enlisting in the United States navy in 1941, Issur changed his name to Kirk Douglas and was a communications officer in anti-submarine warfare during the Second World War until he was medically discharged because of his injuries in 1944.
+After enlisting in the US Navy in 1941, Issur changed his name to Kirk Douglas and was a communications officer in anti-submarine warfare during the Second World War until he was medically discharged because of injuries in 1944.

-He and Diana had two sons together - actor Michael Douglas and producer Joel Douglas - before they divorced in 1951.
+He and Dill had two sons together - actor Michael Douglas and producer Joel Douglas - before they divorced in 1951.

-The star is known for having had relationships with a series of famous women, including Rita Hayworth, Joan Crawford and Marlene Dietrich.
+The star is known for his relationships with a series of famous women, including Rita Hayworth, Joan Crawford and Marlene Dietrich.

-Although he started out his acting career in radio, theatre and television, his friendship with Lauren led to him landing his first film role when she recommended him to director Hal Wallis for the 1946 film The Strange Love Of Martha Ivers.
+Although he started his acting career in radio, theatre and television, his friendship with Bacall led to him landing his first film role when she recommended him to director Hal Wallis for 1946 film The Strange Love Of Martha Ivers.

 He starred in a number of Westerns, including Along The Great Divide (1951) and Lonely Are The Brave (1962), as well as early Stanley Kubrick film Paths Of Glory in 1957.

-Kirk has been credited with helping to put an end to the Hollywood Blacklist, where employment was denied to those working in the entertainment industry who had been accused of having Communist ties, by publicly acknowledging former Communist Party member Dalton Trumbo as the screenwriter for Spartacus.
+Douglas has been credited with helping to put an end to the Hollywood Blacklist, where employment was denied to those working in the entertainment industry who had been accused of having communist ties, by publicly acknowledging former Communist Party member Dalton Trumbo as the screenwriter for Spartacus.

-He made a Broadway adaptation of Ken Kesey's One Flew Over The Cuckoo's Nest in 1963, which he also starred in before passing on the film rights to son Michael, and has directed two Westerns - 1975´s Posse in which he starred with Bruce Dern, and the 1973 film Scalawag, where he also took a lead role.
+He made a Broadway adaptation of Ken Kesey's One Flew Over The Cuckoo's Nest in 1963, which he also starred in before passing on the film rights to son Michael, and directed two Westerns - 1975's Posse, in which he starred with Bruce Dern, and the 1973 film Scalawag, where he also took a lead role.

-Despite suffering a severe stroke in 1996 which affected his speech, Kirk went through years of voice therapy to get back into acting and starred in Diamonds in 1999 alongside Lauren, where he played an old fighter recovering from a stroke.
+Despite suffering a severe stroke in 1996 which affected his speech, Douglas went through years of voice therapy to get back into acting and starred in Diamonds in 1999 alongside Bacall, playing an old fighter recovering from a stroke.

 As an author, he has published 10 novels and memoirs, and his blog is hosted on the Huffington Post.

-Kirk has been married to Anne for 62 years and has seven grandchildren - Cameron Douglas from Michael's marriage to Diandra Luker, Carys Zeta Douglas and Dylan Michael Douglas from Michael's marriage to Catherine Zeta-Jones, and Tyler, Kelsey, Ryan and Jason Douglas by his son Peter.
+Douglas has been married to Buydens for 62 years and has seven grandchildren - Cameron Douglas from Michael's marriage to Diandra Luker, Carys Zeta Douglas and Dylan Michael Douglas from Michael's marriage to Catherine Zeta-Jones, and Tyler, Kelsey, Ryan and Jason Douglas by his son Peter.